dustmodebros/HAB-code/README.md

 ## Base Station

 For recieving the transmitted data, we used a
 For decoding the recieved data, we used [Fldigi](http://www.w1hkj.com/index.html).
-Fldigi is a SDR (Software Defined Radio)
+Fldigi is a

 ## Images